Frequently Asked Questions About A TASTE OF JUDAISM™

 Making the Exploration of Judaism Risk-Free

-A Taste of Judaism: Are You Curious? is an opportunity to explore Judaism in a
+A TASTE OF JUDAISM is an opportunity to explore Judaism in a

 non-threatening, welcoming environment.